davideclark/skylanders-portal-lights/README.md

 # Disney-Infinity-and-Skylanders-Lighting
+As I only have an Skylanders Portal I have not tested the Disney Infinity functionality

-Applications that find all USB Portals of Power and Infinity Bases and randomly change the lights
+There are two applications a command line application and a windows application At start up they find all USB Portals of Power and Infinity Bases and start to colour cycle the portals led lights.
+If a figure is placed on the portal the portal lights change to match the figures elemental type,  water is blue, fire is red etc.
+The windows version also displays a full screen colour and the name of the figure.

 ## C# Version (Windows with LibUSB)